-Form 16 is essentially a certificate issued by employers to their employees.
-It provides a validation that TDS has been deducted and deposited with the government authorities on behalf of the employee.
-It gives a detailed summary of the salary paid to the employee and the TDS amount deducted on the same.
+TDS is deducted on your salary income and deposited with the Income Tax Department (IT Department) every month.
+Form 16 is a certificate issued by employers to their employees which gives a detailed summary of the salary paid to the employee and the TDS deducted on the same.

-Form 16 contains the information needed to prepare and file your income tax return.
+Using Form 16 you can prepare and file your income tax return.
 It shows the breakup of salary income and the TDS amount deducted by the employer.
 It has two components – Part A and Part B (discussed in detail below).

 Part A of Form 16 provides details of TDS deducted and deposited quarterly details of PAN and TAN of the employer and other information.

 An employer can generate and download this part of Form 16 through the TRACES (https://www.tdscpc.gov.in/app/login.xhtml) portal.
 Before issuing the certificate, the employer should authenticate its contents.

 It is important to note that if you change your job in one financial year, each employer will issue a separate Part A of Form 16 for the period of employment.
 Some of the components of Part A are:

 Part B of Form 16 is an Annexure to Part A. Part B is to be prepared by the employer for its employees and contains details of the breakup of salary and deductions approved under Chapter VI-A.